Davita's Harp: Themes

 A major theme of Davita's Harp is the manner in which world events intersect with and shape individual lives.
 So, for example, Michael Chandal's experiences at Centralia change his life course and inspire him to become a Communist; Michael is killed while reporting on the Spanish Civil War, sending his wife and daughter into a tailspin; and Stalin's pact with Hitler ends Anne Chandal and Charles Carter's romance.

-Reuven Malter, a character from Potok's first novel, The Chosen, makes an appearance in the book.

 Reception

 Being Potok's sixth novel, Davita's Harp was reviewed by a number of major publications.
 Though critics were not uniformly glowing, the general consensus said that Davita's Harp was a high-quality book, though not the author's best.
 Cynthia Grenier (who reviewed the book for The Wall Street Journal) and an unnamed critic from Kirkus Reviews cited "stiff dialogue and stilted characters" and a "...somewhat YA-ish quality" in the narration, respectively.
 With regards to plot, biographer Edward A. Abramson felt that as with his other novels, Potok's tendency to forego emphasis of a book's dramatic moments continues here, leading to a "flattening effect".
 Yet, despite these deficiencies in style, most critics were taken with Potok's depiction of Ilana Davita.
 An unnamed reviewer in Booklist wrote, "Ilana's perceptions of the harsh world of her parents is a stunning one, especially as balanced against the yearnings and disappointments of her own life" while Marcia R. Hoffman (reviewing for Library Journal) wrote, "Potok's insight into the mind and heart of an adolescent girl...will not be quickly forgotten".
 In addition to the novel's protagonist, reviewers found much to like in Potok's treatment of what had become at that point standard themes for him.
 Quoting from the Kirkus Reviews article on the Davita's Harp: "...the ideas here are rich, provocative, thickly interesting: the soul's desire for sustainable faith, the tension between political, worldly justice and religious, spiritual justice."